UofUEpiBio/SensIAT/copilot_docs/IMPLEMENTATION_GAPS_CHECKLIST.md

 ## High Priority

+### 10. Establish and Apply Consistent File Naming Scheme ⏳ PLANNED
+- [ ] Audit all R/ and tests/ files for naming inconsistencies
+- [ ] Define a clear, consistent file naming convention for all package code and tests
+- [ ] Refactor/rename files to match the new convention
+- [ ] Update documentation and developer guidelines to reflect the scheme
+- [ ] Ensure all future files follow the convention

+**Status:** PLANNED
+**Impact:** HIGH - Improves maintainability, discoverability, and onboarding for new contributors
+**Estimated Effort:** 2-4 hours
+**Recommendation:** Use all lowercase, words separated by underscores, and group related functionality by prefix (e.g., `fit_`, `compute_`, `prepare_`).
+For tests, mirror the R/ file names with `test-` prefix (e.g., `test-fit_sensiat_marginal_mean_model.R`).
+Avoid camelCase and abbreviations unless standard in R community.

+### 9. Unify Linear and Generalized Fitting Interfaces ⏳ PLANNED
+- [ ] Design a single user-facing interface that supports both linear (single-index) and generalized (GLM) outcome models
+- [ ] Refactor `fit_SensIAT_marginal_mean_model` and `fit_SensIAT_marginal_mean_model_generalized` to use a common entry point
+- [ ] Ensure all arguments, return values, and documentation are consistent
+- [ ] Update all tests to use the unified interface
+- [ ] Deprecate or alias legacy functions as needed

+**Status:** PLANNED
+**Impact:** HIGH - Simplifies user experience and reduces maintenance burden
+**Estimated Effort:** 6-10 hours
+**Notes:** This will make the API more intuitive and robust for all users, and ensure future extensibility.

 ### 1. Export Generalized Fitting Function ✅ COMPLETE
 - [x] Add `@export` tag to `fit_SensIAT_marginal_mean_model_generalized()`
 - [x] Re-document to update NAMESPACE